Timeline of the Gezi Park protests: 12 June

 Clashes continued between police and thousands of demonstrators in Taksim Square despite Erdogan's vow just yesterday that he would show 'no more tolerance' for the ongoing protests.
 Gezi Park protesters gave first aid to a police officer hit by falling wood.

 The Radio and Television Supreme Council (RTÜK) fined a number of channels, including Halk TV, Ulusal TV, Cem TV and EM TV; for "harming the physical, moral and mental development of children and young people" by broadcasting coverage of the Gezi Park protests.
 Anonymous hacked RTÜK's website in response.

-Over 2000 lawyers in Istanbul (and more in Ankara and Izmir) protested the detentions of lawyers the previous day.
+Over 2,000 lawyers in Istanbul (and more in Ankara and İzmir) protested the detentions of lawyers the previous day.

 Two Canadian Broadcasting Corporation reporters were detained, with the Canadian Foreign Minister voicing concern; they were released a few hours later.
 Reporters without Borders said journalists were being scapegoated by both sides, reporting further injuries to journalists on 11 June.

 The state-owned Anadolu Agency provided extensive reporting of protests in London over the G8, and attempted to create a Twitter campaign around the hashtag #occupylondon, which was picked up by AKP supporters.

 In the evening a concert was held in Taksim Square to an audience of thousands, centered around a 14-hour-long piano recital on a grand piano brought Davide Martello, a German pianist on a world tour, on a piano he had built himself.
 The evening proceeded peacefully without police intervention, though the following day the police confiscated the piano.